velairi/FightCamp-Take-Home-Project/README.md

 ## Goals

-There is 3 packages available:
+There are 3 packages available:

 - FightCamp Personal
 - FightCamp Tribe